igorsdub/DFI/ReadMe.md

 * Add test cases
 * ~~Allow for ChainID~~
 * ~~Allowed for identifying chains in the f-dfi~~
+* Fix problems with change ids
+     * Make sure chain id does not have to be a letter
+     * Allow for chain ids not to be found, eliminate from dictionary

 ### Who do I talk to? ###